lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 See the ASN.1 module in {{sec-asn1-module}} for the explicit definitions of the above Composite ML-DSA algorithms.

-The Pre-Hash algorithm is used as the PH algorithm and the DER Encoded OID value of this Hash is used as HashOID for the Message format in step 2 of `Composite-ML-DSA.Sign` in section {{sec-hash-comp-sig-sign}} and `Composite-ML-DSA.Verify` in {{sec-hash-comp-sig-verify}}.
+The Pre-Hash algorithm is used as the PH algorithm and the DER Encoded OID value of this Hash is used as HashOID for the Message format in step 2 of `Composite.Sign` in section {{sec-hash-comp-sig-sign}} and `Composite.Verify` in {{sec-hash-comp-sig-verify}}.

 As the number of algorithms can be daunting to implementers, see {{sec-impl-profile}} for a discussion of choosing a subset to support.